77Raider777/RuTAG/README.md

 # RuTAG
-Rural Technology Action Group->Improved the design of the existing vending cart.
+Rural Technology Action Group->Designing of a cost-effective model for the vending cart for local use.